Architecture Overview¶

 The mutation contract¶

 The core data-model API mutates in place and returns self (or the created entity) for chaining: def_atom, def_bond, get_topo, move, rotate, merge all modify the structure they are called on. .copy() is the explicit opt-in for an independent deep copy.
-Higher-level helpers in builder, reacter, and op follow the opposite convention: they must not mutate caller-owned structures unexpectedly — copy first, or build and return a new structure.
+Higher-level helpers in builder and op follow the opposite convention: they must not mutate caller-owned structures unexpectedly — copy first, or build and return a new structure.

 Performance model of the build loop¶